-The Arkansas Department of Energy and Environment – Division of Environmental Quality (“DEQ”) and Robbie’s Truck Repair, LTD (“RTR”) entered into a September 10th Consent Administrative Order (“CAO”) addressing alleged violations of Arkansas Pollution Control and Ecology Commission Regulation No. 23 (Hazardous Waste Regulations).
-See LIS 20-171.
+The Arkansas Department of Energy and Environment – Division of Environmental Quality (“DEQ”) and D.E.
+Jones, Inc., (“DEJI”) entered into an April 8th Consent Administrative Order (“CAO”) addressing alleged violations of Arkansas Pollution Control and Ecology Commission (“APC&EC”) Regulation 23 (Hazardous Waste Regulations).
+See LIS No. 21-031.

-The CAO provides that RTR owns and operates a truck and vehicle services facility (“Facility”) in Searcy, Arkansas.
+The CAO provides that DEJI owns and operates a vehicle repair facility and a vehicle towing facility (collectively, “Facility”) in Morrilton, Arkansas.

-- Failure to contain the release of used oil
+- Failure to clearly label used oil containers

 A copy of the CAO can be downloaded here.